bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 we use.
 However, it shows that spillover dominates reflected power from the horizon to 45 deg
 in the horn->dish direction, so interferometer fringing from sources at these angles will not be via the baselines established by the dish positions.
-We currently plan to make the flat sky approximation and use only the main beam (down to -30 dB or so), so this will be not be a problem for now,  possibly forever.
+We currently plan to make the flat sky approximation and use only the main beam (down to -30 dB or so), so this will be not be a problem for now, and possibly forever.

 Future work: compute the beam as a function of frequency in HFSS and input into